Lawn Mowing Tips Every Homeowner Should Know

 Cut at the right height.

+The best height to cut grass depends on the type of grass.
 Every variety of grass has an ideal cutting height.
 Cutting too short is a mis-take.
 You’re robbing the grass of its food source: the grass blades, which are the plants’ food-manufacturing facility.
 Taller grass also shades the ground, slowing weed growth and water loss from the soil.
 To find the ideal mowing height for your grass varieties, search for “mowing heights” at pennington.com.

 Consider a zero-turn mower.